mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

   "josr365", "jowins365", "joam",

   # Trainer-related features
-  "trsr",
+  "trsr"

   # Other features
-  "odds"

 )
 ```

 ## 3.2 Filtering and Preparing the Data

-This section prepares the data for model training and prediction.
-Jump
+This section prepares the data for variable selection, model training,
-races and stakes races are excluded as the focus is on flat races and
+and prediction.
+Jump races and stakes races are excluded as the focus is
-specifically “Ausgleich IV” handicap races.
-“Ausgleich IV” races are the
+on flat races and specifically “Ausgleich IV” handicap races.
+“Ausgleich
-lowest class of racing in Germany and those races are run very
+IV” races are the lowest class of racing in Germany and those races are
-frequently with many observations per horse in a year.
+run very frequently with many observations per horse in a year.

 Additionally, races before 2019 are removed due to a significantly
 different takeout rate at that time.
 The data is further filtered to